 Musical Theatre Scholarships

 Musical Theatre scholarships are granted to students pursuing a degree in Theatre with a concentration in Musical Theatre.
-The music and theatre faculties select students to receive scholarships based on auditions and interviews.
-For the audition, you are asked to perform your best 60-second memorized monologue and to perform two memorized vocal selections from the standard musical theatre repertoire.
-You may bring your own accompanist, use an accompaniment tape or CD (an audio system will be available on-site) or use a Young Harris College staff accompanist.
-You will also be given a brief dance combination to evaluate your movement skills.
+The Music and Theatre faculties select students to receive scholarships based on auditions and interviews.
+For the audition, you are asked to perform two contrasting memorized monologues in 90 seconds, as well as two memorized vocal selections from the standard musical theatre repertoire.
+You may bring your own accompanist, use an accompaniment tape or CD (an audio system will be available on site), or use a YHC staff accompanist.
+If you have dance experience, you will be given an opportunity to demonstrate a combination at the audition.
+Please bring appropriate music.

 Theatre scholarships are granted to students pursuing a Bachelor of Arts degree in Theatre with either a performance or design/technical emphasis.
-For the acting audition, you are asked to perform your best 60-second memorized monologue.
-To apply for a technical theatre scholarship, you are asked to present examples of your past work in the field (portfolio, photographs, sketches, etc.).
-You will also be given a brief dance combination to evaluate your movement skills.
+For the acting audition, you are asked to perform two contrasting memorized monologues in 90 seconds.
+To apply for a technical theatre scholarship, you are asked to present a resumé and examples of past work in the field (portfolio, photographs, sketches, etc.).
+If you have dance experience, you will be given an opportunity to demonstrate a combination at the audition.
+Please bring appropriate music.

 Interested in a fine arts scholarship at YHC?